 Combination Power BI and Python

-For this dashboard, the Python code is integrated into the Power BI dashboard.
-This gives us the ability to include Power BI parameters in the Python code which we can modify.
-A big advantage is that the model is flexible and a user can test some scenarios or change variables if needed without adjusting the Python code.
-Let’s say we want to know what a sales price increase of 50 euro’s in location B for product 1 will do to our profit and production.
-We can easily do so by changing the parameters.
+For example, in this dashboard, the Python code is integrated into the Power BI dashboard.
+This gives us the ability to include Power BI parameters in the Python code, which we can modify.
+A big advantage is that the model is flexible, and a user can test some scenarios or change variables if needed without adjusting the Python code.
+Let’s say we want to know what a sales price increase of 50 euros in location B for product 1 will do to our profit and production.
+Then we can easily do so by changing the parameters.
 See gif below:

 As a result of this price increase, the profit increased from 220K to 230K and all inputs are allocated.
 This is a quite simple example, but this can of course be extended.
 The possibilities are limitless!

 The method used above is Linear programming or linear optimization.
 This is a subfield of mathematical optimization and the most common to solve process optimization problems.
 Linear programming is a technique to find the optimal outcome for a model where the relationship between the function and the constraint is linear.

 In conclusion, a process optimization model helps a lot of companies to optimize their (production) process.
 In this blog, you learn about the possibilities of Python integrated into Power BI.
 Overall, a big advantage is that the end-user doesn’t need to code anything.
 While they can simply modify parameters and the python code will run in the background and calculate the new optimal allocation of the resources given the new variables.

 Curious how process optimization can help you optimize your processes?
 Or are you curious how data science could help your organization with other business problems?
 Fill in the contact form below for a free data science discovery session!

 Are you curious about how process optimization can help you optimize your processes?
 Or how other business problems can be tackled by making use of data science?
 During this free discovery session, we will take a look at your business' most potential use cases.